Amanda Howerton-Fox, Ph.D.

 Howerton-Fox, A. Creating Faithful Transcripts in Multilingual/Bimodal Interview Contexts: A Research Note.
 Submitted to Qualitative Research, January 2021.

-Dr. Howerton-Fox’s current line of research aims to improve bimodal bilingual instruction for deaf children through curriculum development and teacher professional development that are based on research findings in comparative linguistics, language acquisition, literacy development, and deaf epistemologies.
+Dr. Howerton-Fox’s research addresses the critical importance of early language access for deaf children and aims to improve bimodal bilingual instruction for the deaf through curriculum development and teacher professional development are based in research findings in comparative linguistics, language acquisition, literacy development, and deaf epistemologies.
 Her doctoral research examined the nature of the linguistic knowledge that expert teachers in a Swedish bimodal bilingual school for the deaf drew upon in their language and literacy instruction.
 Prior to her graduate work, Dr. Howerton-Fox was a teacher of the deaf in Brooklyn, a professional development provider in language and literacy in the Bronx, and a teacher of English as Second Language in Sweden.
-She has received numerous awards for her scholarly pursuits in education, including Iona’s Stephen Porch Award for Faculty Innovation, the Hynes Institute’s faculty fellowship, Teachers College’s Magsaysay-Boxley scholarship, and Amherst’s John Woodruff Simpson and Warner Gardner Fletcher fellowships.
+She has received numerous awards for her scholarly pursuits in education, including Iona’s Junior Faculty Award and Stephen Porch Award for Faculty Innovation, the Hynes Institute’s faculty fellowship, Teachers College’s Magsaysay-Boxley scholarship, and Amherst College’s John Woodruff Simpson and Warner Gardner Fletcher fellowships for the improvement of education.
 Dr. Howerton-Fox has given a TEDx talk on deafness and language acquisition and has published her research in peer-reviewed journals and presented it at national conferences.
-In 2020, her literature review, "Deaf children as English learners: The psycholinguistic turn in deaf education," was cited in the Biden administration's Plan for Full Participation and Equality for People with Disabilities.
+In 2020, her literature review, "Deaf children as English learners: The psycholinguistic turn in deaf education," was cited in the Biden administration's Plan for Full Participation and Equality for People with Disabilities, and she was recently awarded (with Dr. Michelle Veyvoda, Communication Sciences & Disorders) a $1.25 million grant from the US Department of Education to improve training for special educators and SLPs working with deaf and hard of hearing children in early childhood.

 “Achieving Family-Centered and Unbiased Service-Delivery for Children Who are Deaf/Hard of Hearing and Their Families” (Veyvoda, M., and Howerton-Fox, A.), Webinar, New York State Speech Language and Hearing Association (NYSSLHA)’s 2020 Virtually Unconventional Continuing Education Program, November 2020.